PhD in Physics

-A student who has completed a master’s degree at the University of Missouri-Columbia or elsewhere may, upon recommendation of the advisor and approval by the departmental Director of Graduate Studies and the Graduate School, transfer a maximum of 36 credit hours toward the total hours required for the doctoral degree.
+A student who has completed a master’s degree at the University of Missouri-Columbia or elsewhere may, upon recommendation of the advisor and approval by the departmental Director of Graduate Studies and the Office of Graduate Studies, transfer a maximum of 36 credit hours toward the total hours required for the doctoral degree.
 Transfer credit for doctoral students who do no have an earned master’s degree is limited to a maximum of 12 hours of graduate credit.

 Degree Completion Requirements

 In general, a PhD requires completion of a minimum of 18 hours beyond the master’s degree, with a grade of 3.0 (B) or better, and completion of the department qualifying examination at the PhD pass level.
 The degree candidate must also meet the residency requirement.
 For more details, please consult the department’s website or ask the director of graduate studies.